melancholicstream/yt-dlp-sfw/CONTRIBUTING.md

 ### Is the website primarily used for piracy?

 We follow [youtube-dl's policy](https://github.com/ytdl-org/youtube-dl#can-you-add-support-for-this-anime-video-site-or-site-which-shows-current-movies-for-free) to not support services that is primarily used for infringing copyright.
-Additionally, it has been decided to not to support porn sites that specialize in deep fake.
 We also cannot support any service that serves only [DRM protected content](https://en.wikipedia.org/wiki/Digital_rights_management).